 - The School is committed to the principle that every student will have access to a broad and balanced education, in line with the fundamental principles of the 'Special Educational Needs and Disability Code of Practice: 0-25 years' (DfE and Dept for Health; January 2015), to ensure that: - All students with special educational needs (SEN) have their needs met and get the support they need to allow them to develop and to achieve their best possible educational, and other, outcomes. - Students with SEN engage in the activities of the School alongside students without special educational needs. - Students with SEN are offered full access to a broad, balanced and relevant education. - Students and parents participate as fully as possible in decisions, the School providing appropriate information and support to them.
-Their views, wishes and feelings are considered. - There is a teacher responsible for co-ordinating SEND provision in the School (the SENCO). - We will strive to ensure that individual learning needs are identified at the earliest opportunity, to support development and progression in all areas, and good mental health and well-being. - In accordance with the 2015 Code of Practice, all teachers are responsible for the progress and development of all students in their class, and the teaching staff have a responsibility to differentiate all lessons to cater for individual student needs, to ensure excellent educational outcomes for the students. - The Board of Directors, governors, staff and students at the School will accept and value each other and their differences, and will use their best endeavours to ensure that the School is accessible and that no student will be discriminated against. - Safeguarding procedures will be maintained to ensure that all students are protected from harm and neglect. - All students with learning needs will be able to access the curriculum by the provision of adaptive teaching and learning opportunities, extra support or additional resources where appropriate.
+Their views, wishes and feelings are considered. - There is a teacher responsible for co-ordinating SEND provision in the School (the SENCO). - We will strive to ensure that individual learning needs are identified at the earliest opportunity, to support development and progression in all areas, and good mental health and wellbeing. - In accordance with the 2015 Code of Practice, all teachers are responsible for the progress and development of all students in their class, and the teaching staff have a responsibility to differentiate all lessons to cater for individual student needs, to ensure excellent educational outcomes for the students. - The Board of Directors, staff and students at the School will accept and value each other and their differences, and will use their best endeavours to ensure that the School is accessible and that no student will be discriminated against. - Safeguarding procedures will be maintained to ensure that all students are protected from harm and neglect.